All of our content is written by humans, not robots. Learn More

 Since we already told you how to get rid of them, we don’t think it’s fear-mongering to tell you exactly what viruses can do to your Android.
 They can:

 • Steal your information.
 Primarily, Android malware can steal your PII, personally identifiable information.
 This could lead to monetary losses and identity theft.
+The most recent of this type of malware uses popular app icons like Google and Instagram to trick you into installing malware2.
+Once installed, it asks for full permissions in your device allowing it to steal all of the data in your phone or tablet.

 • Install adware.
 Adware usually comes in the form of annoying pop-ups that prevent you from browsing and slow down your Android.
 Getting rid of your initial Android virus may or may not also take down your adware, but if that’s not the case, learn how to remove adware.